appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/faq.md

 Now you can access the Enterprise App Store with the new store domain settings.

-### While connecting to a repository from Gitlab, we can list the projects but binding is failing.
+### While connecting to a repository from GitLab, we can list the projects, but binding is failing.

-The first thing you should check is `PAT` permissions.
+The first thing you should check is **PAT** permissions.

-If you are sure that `PAT` has the required permissions, you can check `Outbound Request` configuration of your Gitlab server.
-For more details about that, you can refer to the [Outbound Request Configuration](../build/adding-a-build-profile/connecting-to-gitlab.md#outbound-requests) section.
+If you are sure that **PAT** has the required permissions, you should check the **Outbound Requests** configuration of your GitLab server.

+For more details about configuring the outbound requests, you can refer to the [Outbound Requests](../build/adding-a-build-profile/connecting-to-gitlab.md#outbound-requests) section.

 ## Appcircle Runner FAQ